-The ﬁrst day of preschool or daycare with food allergies is an exciting time for young children.
+The ﬁrst day of preschool or daycare is an exciting time for young children.
 It’s usually also an exciting time for parents, too!
-Sometimes, introducing little ones with food allergies and related conditions into a new environment can be scary and, depending on the severity of the allergy, even a bit dangerous.
+Sometimes, introducing little ones with food allergies and related conditions into a new environment can be scary.

 If this situation is one you will face soon, then it’s crucial to educate your child’s teachers and caregivers about food allergy precautions and safety BEFORE the new adventure begins.
 Remember, an ounce of prevention is worth a pound of cure!

-This post will outline simple steps that you can follow to make sure the transition and ﬁrst day of school is a safe one for your child.
-We think these steps will also give you some much-needed peace-of-mind, not to mention we think your little one’s teacher and or caregivers will appreciate it!
+This post will outline simple steps that you can follow to help make sure the transition and ﬁrst day of school is a safe one for your child.
+We think these steps will also give you some much-needed peace of mind, not to mention we think your little one’s teacher and/or caregivers will appreciate it!
 With each tip, you will ﬁnd additional suggestions on how to set yourself up for safety success.

 Many preschools, schools, and daycare operations have sophisticated systems to keep track of important items like this.
 Ask in advance what you can bring to include in your child’s file.
 This way, you can be certain that they have the information you want them to have in the place and format that will be useful for them.
 Scratch that one off the list!

 We understand – lots of parents always want to be with their child to ensure their safety.
 Parents of children with allergies are no exception!
-Don’t worry we won’t call you “helicopter parents.”
 But if you haven’t had this conversation with your child yet, don’t wait!
 Your child will be away for several hours in an environment that presents the risk of exposure to allergens.
-Start now, don’t wait, and help your child to help them self!
+Start now, don’t wait, and help your child to advocate for themselves!

-First, make sure they preschool or daycare knows you’ll be doing this, and ask if they have any requirements.
+First, make sure the preschool or daycare knows you’ll be doing this, and ask if they have any requirements.
 They may require you label and date items, for example.
 Make sure to give clear instructions about storage.
 For instance, if your child’s lunch needs to be kept separate from allergen-containing foods.
-Last, explain to your child that he has his special lunch, prepared with love by you!
+Last, explain to your child that they have a special lunch, prepared with love by you!

-This way, you know that your child is safe, and she won’t feel excluded from the fun!
-(Some schools now do not allow freshly baked items, and require caregivers to bring in packaged items.)
-Give the teacher or staff a bag with treats, so they can use them one-by-one as needed for your child during holidays and birthdays.
+This way, you know that your child is safe, and won’t feel excluded from the fun!
+Note: some schools now do not allow freshly baked items, and require caregivers to bring in packaged items.
+Give the teacher or staff a bag with treats, so they can use them one by one as needed for your child during holidays and birthdays.

 Some preschools or daycare centers require parents to bring formula prepared.
 Generally, schools are okay if you provide pre-measured powder and clear preparation instructions, so make sure to ask.
-Always bring a few extra Neocate Splash boxes to keep as an emergency supply.
-Daycare with food allergies can be scary, but manageable.
+If your little one consumes Neocate® Splash, consider bringing a few extra drink boxes to keep as an emergency supply.

-These steps will prepare you and your for success and safety on the first day.
+These steps will prepare you and your little one for success and safety on the first day.
 Start now, and check them all off!